mondoohq/packer-plugin-cnspec/README.md

 # Packer Plugin for Mondoo cnspec

-[cnspec](https://github.com/mondoohq/cnspec) scans [Packer](https://www.packer.io) builds for vulnerabilities and misconfigurations by executing security policies-as-code enabled in [Mondoo Platform](https://console.mondoo.com).
-Mondoo Platform comes stocked with an ever-increasing collection of certified security policies which can be easily customize to meet your needs.

-cnspec supports scanning of Linux, Windows, and macOS, as well as Docker containers.
+Packer plugin [cnspec](https://github.com/mondoohq/cnspec) by [Mondoo](https://mondoo.com) scans Linux and Windows [HashiCorp Packer](https://www.packer.io) builds for vulnerabilities and security misconfigurations.
+The plugin retrieves CVE data from Mondoo, which is updated daily with the latest CVEs and advisories.
+Additionally, cnspec runs security scans using [cnspec-policies](https://github.com/mondoohq/cnspec-policies) to uncover common misconfigurations that open your hosts to the risk of attack. cnspec supports scanning of Linux, Windows, and macOS, as well as Docker containers.

-## Get Started with cnspec
+## Get Started

-If you are new to cnspec you can [get started](https://mondoo.com/docs/cnspec/) today!

-## Packer Plugin for Mondoo cnspec tutorial

 Check out the [Building secure AMIs with Mondoo and Packer](https://mondoo.com/docs/tutorials/aws/build-secure-amis-packer/) tutorial on the Mondoo documentation site.